KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis.md

 emoji.localizedName(for: .swedish) // -> Leende Ansikte
 ```

-Each emoji can also be localized with the localized files found in the `Sources/Resources` folder.
-Take a look at `en.lproj/Localizable.strings` for examples.
+Emojis can be localized with the localized files found in the `Sources/Resources` folder.

 ## Emoji categories

-KeyboardKit has an ``EmojiCategory`` enum that defines all available emoji categories, such as `.smileys`, `.animals`, `.foods` etc.:
+The ``EmojiCategory`` enum defines all available emoji categories, such as ``EmojiCategory/emojis``:

 ```swift
 let category = EmojiCategory.animals